Install the prerequisites¶

 Click here for the full list of supported time zones.

 If the queue manager and the image processing server are not on the same machine (see installation instructions), HRM transfers files via ssh between the two using

 sudo.
 To allow HRM to login and run commands as sudo via remote, it is necessary to comment out the line

 The HRM compresses files to be downloaded (such as deconvolution results).
 Several options are possible (and more can be added in the configuration files), but by default the HRM uses

 (Optional) OMERO support¶

 It is NOT required to do any installation or configuration of the downloaded OMERO package!
-HRM just needs this package as a means to communicate with your existing installation of OMERO server.
+HRM just needs this package to communicate with your existing OMERO server.
 Thus, this package allows HRM to communicate with any OMERO server connected to the network.

 OMERO 5.0.3 and